 Furosemide (Lasix) contains a sulfonamide group and can cause an allergic reaction in patients with a sulfa allergy.
-Patients with hypersensitivies to sulfa drugs may be prescribed ethacrynic acid (Edecrin) which is a loop diuretic without a sulfur component.
+Patients with hypersensitivies to sulfa drugs may be prescribed ethacrynic acid (Edecrin), a loop diuretic without a sulfur component.
 Ethacrynic acid should be remembered because it has a greater risk of ototoxicity compared to Furosemide.

 Furosemide is the generic name for a commonly prescribed potent loop diuretic.
 Other loop diuretics include torsemide (Diuver), bumetanide (Bumex), and ethacrynic acid (Edecrin).